 First, let's talk through the basics: Monkeypox spreads from animals to humans through direct contact with blood and bodily fluids from infected animals, according to the World Health Organization (WHO).
-However, it can spread among humans through skin-to-skin contact with an infected, inhalation of an infected person's respiratory droplets (for long periods), and contact with materials that are contaminated by an infected person (like bedding and clothing), the WHO states.
+However, it can spread among humans through skin-to-skin contact with an infected, inhalation of an infected person's respiratory droplets (for long periods), and contact with materials that are contaminated by an infected person (like bedding and clothing).

 Beyond tell-tale rashes and lesions (usually on the limbs and face), monkeypox symptoms include intense headaches, swollen lymph nodes, back pain, muscle aches, and fatigue, according to the Centers for Disease Control and Prevention (CDC).
 And though children are at greater risk for severe illness, most people who get monkeypox recover in two to four weeks, according to the WHO.

-So what's the recent cause for concern?
-Monkeypox is endemic—which means a disease is consistently present but limited to specific geographic areas.
-However, monkeypox outbreaks have recently shown up in areas where it's not common.
-As of May 21, 2022, the WHO has documented 92 laboratory-confirmed monkeypox cases and 28 suspected cases in non-endemic countries.
-As of May 26, the CDC reports that there have been 10 confirmed cases nationwide.
+But what's the latest cause for concern?
+Monkeypox is endemic, which means that it's a disease which is consistently present but limited to specific geographic areas.
+Monkeypox outbreaks have recently occurred, however, in areas where it's not commonly found.
+As of July 27, 2022, the CDC has documented 4,639 cases in the United States, with the highest number of cases in New York, California, Illinois, and Colorado.

 While it's reasonable to be concerned about monkeypox, especially against the backdrop of COVID-19, it's equally important to be wary of myths and misinformation.
-To get some of the facts straight, let's look at a few of these myths and get the actual scoop.
+To get some of the facts straight, let's get the actual scoop from a virologist.

-2. Monkeypox is a sexually transmitted infection (STI)
+2. Monkeypox is a sexually transmitted infection (False)

 Another reason monkeypox has been associated with STIs is because monkeypox symptoms can appear on the genitals.
 As a result, the CDC is asking STI clinics across the country to pay attention to their patient's symptoms and watch out for cases.
 However, the virus is not considered an STI.